Caster Angle Solution

 How to calculate Caster Angle?

-The Caster Angle castor angle is the angular displacement of the steering axis from the vertical axis of a steered wheel in a car, motorcycle, bicycle, other vehicle or a vessel, as seen from the side of the vehicle is calculated using Caster Angle = sin(Camber 1)-sin(Camber 2)-(cos(Camber 2)*cos(Toe Angle 2)-cos(Camber 1)*cos(Toe Angle 1))*tan(Steering Axis Inclination)/(cos(Camber 2)*sin(Toe Angle 2)-cos(Camber 1)*sin(Toe Angle 1)).
+Caster Angle formula is defined as a measure of the angle created by the steering axis when viewed from the side of the vehicle, which affects the self-aligning torque and stability of the wheels, playing a crucial role in the overall handling and steering performance of a vehicle is calculated using Caster Angle = sin(Camber 1)-sin(Camber 2)-(cos(Camber 2)*cos(Toe Angle 2)-cos(Camber 1)*cos(Toe Angle 1))*tan(Steering Axis Inclination)/(cos(Camber 2)*sin(Toe Angle 2)-cos(Camber 1)*sin(Toe Angle 1)).
 To calculate Caster Angle, you need Camber 1 (C1), Camber 2 (C2), Toe Angle 2 (T2), Toe Angle 1 (T1) & Steering Axis Inclination (S).
 With our tool, you need to enter the respective value for Camber 1, Camber 2, Toe Angle 2, Toe Angle 1 & Steering Axis Inclination and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know